-The shipwreck location and historical accounts of Queen Anne's Revenge sinking coincided with the wreck's location near Beaufort.
+The shipwreck location and historical accounts of Queen Anne's Revenge sinking coincide with the wreck's location near Beaufort.
 N.C.

 Exploring the Vessel's Origins